 - Those who do not repent must also help others see this light.

 The Oxford Group caught the attention of those working in psychiatry and psychology.
 In the 1930s, Rhode Island Rowland Hazard sought help from famed Swiss psychoanalyst Carl Jung for his alcoholism.
-Dr. Jung directed him to The Oxford Group as Rowland’s case could not be addressed through medical means but needed spiritual intervention instead.
+Dr. Jung directed him to The Oxford Group as Rowland’s case could not be addressed through medical means but needed spiritual addiction intervention instead.

 Rowland met with Edwin “Ebby” Thatcher, his first introduction in the Oxford Group, and together, they embraced its principles as a path to sobriety.
 It was a sober and transformed Ebby who showed up at Wilson’s home in November 1934 with a smile on his face, free of the bondage that alcohol can create for one soul.